 Are Investors Undervaluing These Retail-Wholesale Stocks Right Now?

-One company to watch right now is Ethan Allen Interiors Inc. (ETD).
-ETD is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
-The stock is trading with P/E ratio of 8.33 right now.
-For comparison, its industry sports an average P/E of 13.31.
-ETD's Forward P/E has been as high as 18.05 and as low as 7.35, with a median of 11.25, all within the past year.
+One company value investors might notice is The Buckle (BKE).
+BKE is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock holds a P/E ratio of 8.41, while its industry has an average P/E of 13.60.
+Over the last 12 months, BKE's Forward P/E has been as high as 17.83 and as low as 8.03, with a median of 12.21.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-ETD has a P/S ratio of 0.88.
-This compares to its industry's average P/S of 1.16.

-Finally, investors will want to recognize that ETD has a P/CF ratio of 7.41.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 20.62.
-ETD's P/CF has been as high as 24.16 and as low as 6.55, with a median of 15.10, all within the past year.
+Investors should also recognize that BKE has a P/B ratio of 3.83.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 4.73.
+Over the past year, BKE's P/B has been as high as 5.67 and as low as 3.20, with a median of 4.68.

-Another great Retail - Home Furnishings stock you could consider is Tempur Sealy International (TPX), which is a # 2 (Buy) stock with a Value Score of A.
+Another great Retail - Apparel and Shoes stock you could consider is Zumiez (ZUMZ), which is a # 1 (Strong Buy) stock with a Value Score of A.

-Tempur Sealy International is trading at a forward earnings multiple of 12.20 at the moment, with a PEG ratio of 0.51.
-This compares to its industry's average P/E of 13.31 and average PEG ratio of 0.61.

 Click to get this free report